AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/use-boards-page.md

 The boards dashboard shows the list of boards that you have access to, including boards you have created and boards that you have been added to.

-On the boards dashboard you can archive a board, filter the list of boards, <span="Preview">sort the list by board name or date modified, and search for a specific board.</span> You can also archive an individual board or delete it.
+On the boards dashboard you can archive a board, filter the list of boards, <span class="preview">sort the list by board name or date modified, and search for a specific board.</span> You can also archive an individual board or delete it.
 For information about creating a new board or editing an existing board, see [Create or edit a board](../../agile/get-started-with-boards/create-edit-board.md).

 >[!IMPORTANT]
 >